ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`--application`, `--app`, `-a`, `--name`, `-n`</dt>
 <dd>Display the events of all the instances of the specified application.
 This value is required if `--instance` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--instance`, `-i`</dt>
 <dd>The name of a specific application instance.
 Use the `app get` command to find the instance name.
 This value is required if `--application` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--output`, `-o`</dt>
 <dd>Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.